 What size TV do I need?
-As TVs get bigger, understanding what sizes are the best fit for a room becomes more important then ever in making a smart buying decision.
-We often talk about our favorite TVs, but the best TV is also the one that fits your home, whether it's a studio apartment or a big house with a home theater.
+As TVs get bigger and resolutions change, matching the right size TV to the room gets a little more difficult.
+We often talk about our favorite TVs, but there's more to a great TV than picture quality and smart features.
+The best TV is also the one that fits your home, whether it's a small apartment or a big house with a home theater.

-As 65-inch 4K TVs become the norm and larger 70 to 80-inch models come in at more affordable prices, figuring out where to put your new TV becomes a challenge.
+The rules of thumb for older 1080p TVs aren't the same as for current 4K sets.
+And as 65-inch 4K TVs become the norm and larger 75 to 85-inch models get more affordable, figuring out where to put your new TV becomes a challenge.
 Many people purchase a new TV without even considering the room it will go in, assuming any TV will work in the same spot their old set was in.
 But finding the right size of TV raises questions about ideal resolution, what distance from the TV is best, and whether you really want a bigger screen.

 - Check out the best TVs we've reviewed